 Mode of study

-This is a 12-month 90-credit course consisting of 60 credits of taught modules and a 30 credit research project.
-Taught modules will be completed by the end of semester II and will consist of 45 credits of core and 15 credits of optional modules.
+This is a 12-month, 90-credit course consisting of 60 credits of taught modules and a 30 credit research project.
+Taught modules will be completed by the end of Semester 2 and will consist of 45 credits of core and 15 credits of optional modules.
 Both the core modules and the set of optional modules available to the student depend on whether the student has a background in the molecular life sciences or the quantitative or computational sciences.
-From the end of semester II, the student will focus on a full-time basis on an individual research project.
+From the end of Semester 2, the student will focus on a full-time basis on an individual research project.

 Optional modules (10 credits from the options below)

 - Applied statistics (5 ECTS)

 - Networks (5 ECTS)

 - Data Visualisation (5 ECTS)